 While the fight for the bridge was raging, Helgin sent yet another warband forward against the Count's men and shield struck shield in a fierce melee, with a deft stroke the tribune struck down the Saxon warchief but these fierce raiders stood firm and a sudden unexplainable panic seized their enemy and ignoring the calls of their officers, they fled the field.

-So where was Prince Michael while all this was going on you ask?
+So where was Prince Micheal while all this was going on you ask?
 It seems the forest track was not as wide and clear as it seemed and his scouts lost their way.
-Michael, apparently not doubting them, followed in their footsteps.
+Micheal, apparently not doubting them, followed in their footsteps.
 He emerged to find himself behind the main Saxon force.
 Only the Raven Bearer and a handful of men stood in his way.
-With a shout Michael led his men forward but the lightly armed Saxons fled faster than Michael and his men could pursue.
+With a shout Micheal led his men forward but the lightly armed Saxons fled faster than Micheal and his men could pursue.
 Pausing to get their breath, they looked to the tower and in dismay saw Sir Jeffery go down as Pictish tribesmen swarmed up the path to the tower whose door stood open.
 Was the Princess within or had she fled?